Aar-v/CodeClause_To_do_list/ToDoList/Readme.txt

 Description: To create a to-do list with a back-end that can save your progress!
 Sort multiple entries, have different priorities, and create methods of filtering your list.

-Responsibilities: Design of the TodoList Fullstack website.
+Responsibilities: Design the TodoList Fullstack website.

-Duration: 1 month : 1-June-2023 to 30-June-2023
+Duration: 1 month: 1-June-2023 to 30-June-2023

 Structure of TodoList full stack website :

-Main File :index.php
+Main File: index.php
             |_php backend logic + website structure
             |_php logic :
                 1.to get connected with the mysql database and to fetch the data inserted in input label using form and